-5. Weekly quota targets: In addition to the monthly quota targets, the Manager may impose weekly or trip target quotas to help slow down harvest rates.
-If such target quotas are, imposed, Sector members agree to adjust their fishing operations to avoid exceeding these quotas.

-6. Additional Measures to Prevent ACE Overages: The Sector Manager will provide Sector Members with a monthly report detailing their remaining Individual ACE for each stock and the remaining Sector ACE for each stock for the Sector.
-In addition, when an individual Member's remaining Individual ACE reaches less than 50 percent for any stock, or when the Sector's remaining Sector ACE for a stock reaches less than 50 percent, the Sector Manager will provide Members with a report detailing their remaining Individual ACE and the Sector's remaining Sector ACE at the conclusion of each trip.
+- 5. Weekly quota targets: In addition to the monthly quota targets, the Manager may impose weekly or trip target quotas to help slow down harvest rates.
+If such target quotas are, imposed, Sector members agree to adjust their fishing operations to avoid exceeding these quotas. - 6.
+Additional Measures to Prevent ACE Overages: The Sector Manager will provide Sector Members with a monthly report detailing their remaining Individual ACE for each stock and the remaining Sector ACE for each stock for the Sector.
+In addition, when an individual Member's remaining Individual ACE reaches less than 50 percent for any stock, or when the Sector's remaining Sector ACE for a stock reaches less than 50 percent, the Sector Manager will provide Members with a report detailing their remaining Individual ACE and the Sector's remaining Sector ACE at the conclusion of each trip. - Members shall stop fishing prior to exceeding their allocation (unless they acquire additional Individual ACE).
+If the Sector ACE for a stock is exceeded, the sector must cease operations in that stock area until it can acquire additional ACE through a transfer with another Sector to balance the catch, and the sector also must comply with other overage penalties that may be applicable. - 7.
+Sector Hails: consistent with the operations Plan, each Participating Vessel must hail in to the Manager or his designated representative, and GARFO Office of Law upon returning to port when using fishing gear capable of catching Groundfish. - 8.
+ACE Transfers and Pooling: Participating Vessels and/or Permits may transfer ACE to other Participating Vessels and/or Permits, or otherwise redistribute or pool ACE to other Participating Vessels and/or Permits, provided that the Manager is notified and provides his consent to such redistribution or pooling.

-The reporting frequency for the sector manager's ACE Status Report will be increased to daily when 90% of any of the sector's ACEs is reached.
-The Sector Manager, or a designated representative, must notify GARFO immediately by email if the threshold that triggers daily reporting has been reached.
-During the period when a sector has reached or exceeded 90% of any of its ACEs, a daily ACE Status Report must be submitted only on a day when a member vessel lands, or when the sector engages in an ACE transfer of a stock that is exceeding the 90% threshold.

-Members shall stop fishing prior to exceeding their allocation (unless they acquire additional Individual ACE).
-If the Sector ACE for a stock is exceeded, the sector must cease operations in that stock area until it can acquire additional ACE through a transfer with another Sector to balance the catch, and the sector also must comply with other overage penalties that may be applicable.

-7. Sector Hails: consistent with the operations Plan, each Participating Vessel must hail in to the Manager or his designated representative, and GARFO Office of Law upon returning to port when using fishing gear capable of catching Groundfish.

-8. ACE Transfers and Pooling: Participating Vessels and/or Permits may transfer ACE to other Participating Vessels and/or Permits, or otherwise redistribute or pool ACE to other Participating Vessels and/or Permits, provided that the Manager is notified and provides his consent to such redistribution or pooling.
 A Participating Vessel and/or Permit may only transfer or lease ACE to vessels or permits participating in other sectors after meeting the right of first refusal requirements contained in Section 2.09 of the Operations Plan and Agreement and receiving approval from the MCCS Board.
-All transfers to or from vessels or permits participating in other sectors must be approved by the Regional Administrator, as required by Amendment 16 and its implementing regulations.

-9. Length and Horsepower Leasing Exemption: If approved by GARFO, Participating Vessels are not required to adhere to the length and horsepower restrictions contained in the DAS Leasing Program.
+All transfers to or from vessels or permits participating in other sectors must be approved by the Regional Administrator, as required by Amendment 16 and its implementing regulations. - 9.
+Length and Horsepower Leasing Exemption: If approved by GARFO, Participating Vessels are not required to adhere to the length and horsepower restrictions contained in the DAS Leasing Program. - 10.
+Full Retention of Legal-Size Groundfish: All legal size Groundfish harvested during any fishing operation must be retained and counted against the Sector and

-10. Full Retention of Legal-Size Groundfish: All legal size Groundfish harvested during any fishing operation must be retained and counted against the Sector and Individual ACE, unless otherwise accounted for through a sub-ACL, except that ocean pout, northern windowpane flounder, southern windowpane flounder, Atlantic wolfish and southern New England winter flounder shall not be retained, and there will be a 1 fish per trip limit on Atlantic halibut, as required by Amendment 16 and its implementing regulations.
+Individual ACE, unless otherwise accounted for through a sub-ACL, except that ocean pout, northern windowpane flounder, southern windowpane flounder, Atlantic wolfish and southern New England winter flounder shall not be retained, and there will be a 1 fish per trip limit on Atlantic halibut, as required by Amendment 16 and its implementing regulations.